 One Christmas, Robin invited me to sit in with the cast.
 They were reenacting the 1947 broadcast of "It's a Wonderful Life".
 He'd thrown together an entire program for the evening: a musical act, a funny sketch he'd written in the style of an old radio show and then, the main act: a radio script from 1947 performed by a hugely talented cast who would suddenly improvise off the script at key moments.

-I begged Robin, his wife Mary and his brother Brandon to let me help produce the show.
+I was stunned.
+And totally hooked.
+I begged Robin, his wife Mary and his brother Brendan to let me help produce the show in some way.
 A few years later, I got my chance when they moved to the East Coast.
 I took over as artistic director in 2003 and fumbled my way through what Robin had started.
 It was rough.
 There were a lot of moving parts and no rehearsals.

 If you can't see us perform live, I invite you to listen to previous shows.
 You'll soon discover what we've known for years: that radio shows from "The Golden Age" of the medium are still just as entertaining today as they were over fifty years ago... especially when we add in a bit of improvised fun.

 We're truly honored to be creating new generations of radio fans.
 We'll see you at the theater!